CumulusNetworks/docs/content/cumulus-linux-41/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 3. On a Broadcom switch, restart `switchd` with the `sudo systemctl restart switchd.service` command.
 The restart {{<link url="Configuring-switchd" text="interrupts network services">}}.

-    On a Mellanox switch, you can reset `switchd` with the `sudo systemctl reset switchd.service` command.
-The reset does **not** interrupt network services.
+    On a Mellanox switch, you can reload `switchd` with the `sudo systemctl reload switchd.service` command.
+The reload does **not** interrupt network services.

 </details>